lhermann/lukashermann.dev/content/writing/why-the-iphone-timer-displays-fake-time.md

 So there you have it, the iPhone timer is technically lying a little bit to you.

-# Edit: about rounding time
+# Edit: About rounding time

 Some have pointed out that the problem could be simply solved by rounding to the nearest integer or rounding up instead of rounding down.